zzxming/quill-table-up/README.md

 import Quill from 'quill';
 import TableUp from 'quill-table-up';
 import 'quill-table-up/index.css';
-// import 'quill-table-up/table-creator.css'  // If using the default customSelect option.
-You need to import this css
+// If using the default customSelect option.
+You need to import this css import 'quill-table-up/table-creator.css';

 Quill.register({ 'modules/tableUp': TableUp }, true);